-In this 8-week course, we’ll give you tools to help you resolve some of the biggest communication questions of our time.
+In this 8-week course, we’ll give you tools to help you resolve some of the biggest communication questions in life.

-Cultural polarisation - the extent to which people follow their own identity groups and vilify others - has increased drastically over the last few years.
-More than ever, we need tools for talking with people we don’t understand, or who don’t understand us, in a way that can lead to more connection instead of more argument.
+More than ever, in a world split by different beliefs and opinions, we need tools for talking with people we don’t understand, or who don’t understand us.
+We need skills that can lead to more connection instead of more argument.

 "I found the material & the practice sessions highly valuable in helping me to prepare & actually have difficult conversations in my life with people that I truly care about.
 For me, those conversations are the most difficult, and I truly value the help I've received in this course to help me navigate those conversations in better ways."